acc1iela/typed-form-core/README.md

 ### Validators<T>

 Each field can define a validator function.
-Teh validator receives the field value and all form values.
+The validator receives the field value and all form values.

 ```ts
 type Validators<T> = {